Semi-implicit finite-difference method with predictor-corrector algorithm for solution of diffusion equation with

 In order to present an example of the model application, we use the following source terms.
 The rate of free carriers density growth $S_n$ and the corresponding rate of their energy increase $S_u$ are given by:

-In eqs. \cref{eq:S_n-m,eq:S_u-m} first two terms on the right hand side represent the influence of one- and two-photon absorption, and the third term in the second equation represents the laser energy absorption by the excited free carriers.
+In the last two equations, first and second terms on the right hand side represent the influence of one- and two-photon absorption, respectively, and the third term in the second equation represents the laser energy absorption by the excited free carriers.

-Because of the usually large laser spot size, as compared with the lateral sizes of the computational setup, the radial intensity distribution can be neglected up to few nanoseconds after the laser irradiation; therefore it is sufficient to describe absorption and transport in the direction of laser beam propagation at the center of the laser spot.
+Because of typically large laser spot size, as compared with the lateral sizes of the computational setup, the radial intensity distribution can be neglected until the radial diffusion starts to strongly contribute to the results.
+Therefore it can be sufficient to describe absorption and transport only in the direction of laser beam propagation at the center of the laser spot.
 Consequently, one-dimensional (1D) heating problem is analyzed in this work.
 The laser is focused on a material surface.
 The corresponding form of laser intensity at the surface ($z = 0$) in this case is:

 where $\Phi_{inc}$ is the incident fluence, $\varsigma = 4\ln2$, and $R(T_a)$ is the reflectivity function (see \cref{Tab:ModelParam-m}).
-In this work, to prescribe the demanded incident fluence, the center of Gaussian pulse is shifted in time from the initial time $t = 0$ to \num{3} pulse duration times, $3\,t_p$, that in turn is defined as the pulse width at the half of maximum.
+In this work, to prescribe the demanded incident fluence, the center of Gaussian pulse is shifted in time from the initial time $t = 0$ to \num{3} pulse duration times, $3\,t_p$, which in turn is defined as the pulse width at the half of maximum.

 The dependence of the laser pulse intensity, $I_{abs}$, on depth can be found upon the solution of differential equation of the attenuation process:

 where $z$ is the depth into sample; the terms on the right side are responsible for one-, two-photon absorption, and for the free-carrier absorption processes consequently.